antmicro/rowhammer-tester/README.md

 > NOTE: when running in simulation running the read leveling will fail.
 To avoid it use `python mem.py --no-init`

-To perform a row hammer attack sequence use the `rowhammer.py` script (see `--help`), e.g:
+To perform a Row Hammer attack sequence use the `rowhammer.py` script (see `--help`), e.g:
 ```
 python rowhammer.py --nrows 512 --read_count 10e6 --pattern 01_in_row --row-pairs const --const-rows-pair 54 133 --no-refresh
 ```
-To generate a plot (requires `pip install -r requirements-dev.txt`) one can use:
+To generate a plot (requires `pip install -r requirements-dev.txt`) you can use:
 ```
 python rowhammer.py --nrows 512 --read_count 10e6 --pattern 01_in_row --row-pairs const --const-rows-pair 54 133 --no-refresh --plot
 ```